 My partner Dave Broadwin, a business attorney and the head of my firm’s Emerging Enterprise Center, recently blogged about registering variations of one’s domain name as a strategy to prevent cybersquatting and trademark conflicts on the internet.
 He recommended that companies consider taking the following steps:

 1. Register with the most popular top-level domains.
 Obviously, .com domains are the most popular by far, followed by .net and .org.
 You might also register domain names in the .biz registry, and in the .info, and .us registries.
-The Columbian registry (.co) is also making a big push to be… More
+The Columbian registry (.co) is also making a big push to be an alternate… More